Q-ro/Not-Bad-Test/README.md

 # Not-Bad-Test
- Programming test for Not so bad
+ Programming test for Not bad